New Mexico Court Records

 - Determine the agency that is liable for the injury caused.

 - Identify the receiving agency of the claim.
 Claims at the state level are received by the Risk Management Division.
-Other agencies usually have a representative that acts on their behalf.
+Other agencies usually have a representative who acts on their behalf.
 For example, the mayor receives claims for the municipality; the superintendent on behalf of a school; the county clerk for the county, etc. By rule of thumb, the administrative head of an agency should be the first point of call for claim matters.
 Be sure to contact a lawyer for guidance

 - Decide how much claims to make for the case at hand.
 The laws of the state restrict certain compensations to a maximum value.
 Work with a lawyer to get the best out of the estimation.